Benefits of Support for Mesothelioma

 Holding all your concerns inside can create a great deal of stress.
 By seeking mesothelioma support, you are releasing your concerns to others who understand exactly what you are going through.

 Mesothelioma can be isolating.
-As you share your experiences about living with malignant mesothelioma, you may feel less alone and more able to fight this disease alongside others.
+As you share your experiences about living with malignant mesothelioma, you may feel less alone and more able to fight this disease.

 Mesothelioma Support Groups

 Mesothelioma support groups offer a dimension of care aimed at improving your sense of well-being.
-These groups are a safe place to go to share your day-to-day feelings, medical victories, and losses with people who truly understand and care about your journey.
+These groups are a safe place to share your feelings — both good and bad — with people who truly understand and care about your journey.

-Because of the manner in which you contracted your cancer — through asbestos exposure that may have been caused by negligent asbestos-containing product manufacturers — and the severity of mesothelioma, you may benefit from connecting with others dealing with similar thoughts, feelings, and emotions.
+Because of the severity of this cancer, you may benefit from connecting with others dealing with similar thoughts, feelings, and emotions.

-Support groups offer a shared connection and experience with other mesothelioma survivors who have the same illness, enabling you to feel less alone and more connected.
+Support groups offer a shared connection and experience with other mesothelioma survivors who have the same illness, which can help you feel less alone and more connected.

 Local Support Groups

-Local support groups provide face-to-face contact and are an excellent way to meet others to bond with and share support in a more intimate manner than you could over the phone or online.
+Local support groups provide face-to-face contact and are an excellent way to meet others to bond with and share support in a more intimate manner than over the phone or online.

 You can find local cancer or mesothelioma support groups through:

-- Hospitals: Most hospitals offer cancer support groups for their patients.
-Ask a member of your care team for more information.
+• Hospitals: Most hospitals offer cancer support groups for their patients.
+Ask a member of your care team for more information or ask a hospital social worker.

-Because mesothelioma is rare, there may not be a local support group near you that is dedicated solely to victims of the disease.
-Check all of these resources if you are interested in a local group for those suffering from cancer in general.
+Because mesothelioma is so rare, there may not be a local support group near you dedicated solely to this disease’s victims.
+However, there are many groups for people suffering from cancer in general.

 Online Support Groups